Baklava with Mom

 Putting them all together

-- Pulse the nuts, cinnamon & sugar in a food processor until you reach a slightly coarse consistency.
+2. Pulse the nuts, cinnamon & sugar in a food processor until you reach a coarse consistency.

-- Layer 8 sheets of phyllo dough, making sure to brush butter between each one.
+4. Layer 8 sheets of phyllo dough, making sure to brush clarified butter between each sheet.

-- Top with the remaining 12 sheets of phyllo, making sure to brush the top layer with butter as well.
+8. Top with the remaining 12 sheets of phyllo, making sure to brush each layer with clarified butter (including the top sheet).

-- Pour cooled syrup over the baklava as soon as it comes out of the oven and allow to come to room temperature again before serving.
+11. Pour the simple syrup (see next recipe) over the baklava as soon as it comes out of the oven and allow to come to room temperature before serving.

 approx 3/4 cups